hossamnasser938/JavaScript-Essential-Training-Course-Documentation/4. Functions and Objects/functions_and_objects.md

 var helloHos = sayHello("Hosam");
 var helloSo = sayHello("Soad");
 ```
-Here we created a function that returns an inner function so the variables ` helloHos ` and ` helloSo ` contains the code block of the inner function, right?
+Here we created a function that returns an anonymous inner function so the variables ` helloHos ` and ` helloSo ` contains the code block of the inner function, right?
 If that is the case what will happen when executing the inner function by calling ` helloHos(); ` or ` helloSo(); `?
 Intuitively it will generate an error because it know nothing about the variable ` name ` used in the ` alert ` statement.
 However, it will work perfectly.
 That is because of **closures**.
-* A **closure** is a function wrapped with its lexical environment.
+* A **closure** is a function wrapped with its **lexical environment**.
 This means that the variables ` helloHos ` and ` helloSo ` not only contain the inner function but also its lexical environment or the variables and functions defined in its scope.
 In this case the lexical environment is only the variable ` name `.
 That's why the previous script runs with no errors.
-For practical use of closures go to this [MDN Article on closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
+For practical use of closures refer to this article [MDN Article on closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

 ## Chapter quiz
 1. Functions execute as soon as they are read by the browser?